joelgoodman/jggweb/posts/2013-01-25-social-works-coming-soon.md

 slug: social-works-coming-soon
 date_published: 2013-01-25T10:27:52.000Z
 date_updated: 2019-05-09T19:25:46.000Z
-tags: Higher Ed, Media, Tech
+tags:
+  - Higher Ed
+  - Tech
+  - Media
 ---

 I'm loving 2013 so far.
 There's lots of great stuff already happening and even more to come!
 One of the big things on the horizon is the release of *Social Works*, edited by Michael Stoner ( @mStonerblog ) and containing a smattering of case studies from Higher Ed professionals.